dewdgi/wheel-emulator-windows/README.md

 - **Ctrl+M** – toggle emulation on/off (grabs or releases keyboard/mouse).
 The combo is edge-triggered, so you can keep holding Ctrl and tap M rapidly without missing a transition.
 - **Ctrl+C** – exit cleanly, tearing down the ConfigFS gadget

-The toggle path caches device handles, skips redundant EVIOCGRAB calls, and only re-syncs key state when a new keyboard appears.
-That means even extremely fast enable/disable cycles keep the pedal snapshot aligned with whatever you’re holding.
+The toggle path refreshes device discovery once when you enable, auto-grabs anything discovered later, and only re-syncs key state when a new keyboard appears.
+Combined with the single-shot snapshot writer, even extremely fast enable/disable cycles keep the pedal state aligned with whatever you’re holding.

 ## Controls & Mapping